-- A. Sensor Name is the unique name you give the sensor to easily identify it in a list along with any notifications. - B. The Heartbeat Interval is how often the sensor communicates with the server if no activity is recorded. - C. Aware State Heartbeat is how often the sensor communicates with the server while in an Aware State. - D. Sensor is on is a switch set to "All Day" by default.
-This will keep your sensor on 24/7.
-To set times when you wish the sensor to be inactive, simply toggle the switch to display your options. - E. Assessments per Heartbeat is how many times between heartbeats a sensor will check its measurements against its thresholds to determine whether it will enter an Aware State. - F. Minimum Threshold is the minimum reading the sensor should record before entering an Aware State. - G. Maximum Threshold is the maximum reading the sensor should record before entering an Aware State. - H. The Aware State Buffer prevents the sensor from bouncing between Standard Operation and Aware State when the assessments are very close to a threshold.
-For example, if a Maximum Threshold is set to 90° and the buffer is 1°, then once the sensor takes an assessment of 90.1° it will remain in an Aware State until dropping to

-89.0°.
-Similarly at the Minimum Threshold the temperature will have to rise a degree above the threshold to return to Standard Operation.

-I. In small sensor networks, the sensors can be set to synchronize their communications.
+- A. Sensor Name is the unique name you give the sensor to easily identify it in a list along with any notifications. - B. The Heartbeat Interval is how often the sensor communicates with the server if no activity is recorded. - C. Aware State Heartbeat is how often the sensor communicates with the server while in an Aware State. - D. Assessments per Heartbeat is how many times between heartbeats a sensor will check its measurements against its thresholds to determine whether it will enter an Aware State. - E. Below is the minimum reading the sensor should record before entering an Aware State. - F. Above is the maximum reading the sensor should record before entering an Aware State. - G. The Aware State Buffer prevents the sensor from bouncing between Standard Operation and Aware State when the assessments are very close to a threshold.
+For example, if a Maximum Threshold is set to 90° and the buffer is 1°, then once the sensor takes an assessment of 90.1° it will remain in an Aware State until dropping to 89.0°.
+Similarly at the Minimum Threshold the temperature will have to rise a degree above the threshold to return to Standard Operation. - H. In small sensor networks, the sensors can be set to synchronize their communications.
 The default setting "Off" allows the sensors to randomize their communications, maximizing communication robustness.
 Setting this will synchronize the communication of the sensors.